Michelle Obama Reveals Royal Backlash After She Put Arm Around Queen Elizabeth

 Obama said that Elizabeth commented on the height difference between the two, which the first lady jokingly brushed aside by giving the credit to the Jimmy Choo shoes she was wearing.

-Obama wrote ” ‘These shoes are unpleasant, are they not?’ [the Queen] said.
+Obama wrote, “‘These shoes are unpleasant, are they not?’ [the Queen] said.
 She gestured with some frustration at her own black pumps.
 I confessed then to the Queen that my feet were hurting.
 She confessed that hers hurt, too.
 We looked at each other then with identical expressions, like, ‘When is all this standing around with world leaders going to finally wrap up?
 And with this, she busted out with a fully charming laugh.”

-The Obamas visited the Royal Famly several more times during Barack’s presidency and even more recently the Queen gave a subtle sign of their close relationship, donning the American State Visit Brooch, a gift from the Obamas during their visit in 2011, during a public appearance back in July.
+The Obamas visited the royal family several more times during Barack’s presidency and even more recently the queen gave a subtle sign of their close relationship, donning the American State Visit Brooch, a gift from the Obamas during their visit in 2011, during a public appearance back in July.